Deltares/hydromt/docs/getting_started/installation.rst

 The HydroMT Python package makes extensive use of the modern scientific Python ecosystem.
-The most important dependencies are listed here (for a complete list, see the pyproject.toml file).
+The most important dependencies are listed here (for a complete list, see the pyproject.toml file in the repository root).
 These dependencies are automatically installed when installing HydroMT with a package manager, such as conda or mamba.

 Data structures: